signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ## Datatype with structs.

-SML has records and datatype bindings that allows us to make compund dataypes and data-structures and it lets us use pattern matching to get the desired data out form the data structure.
+SML has records and datatype bindings that allows us to make compound dataypes and data-structures and it lets us use pattern matching to get the desired data out form the data structure.